ZenDevelopmentEcosystem/nginx-proxy-index/README.md

 a file `.env` based on the `env.template` file and set the appropriate variables as described in the template file.
 By default, it will use the public repository.

-To bring up a test-instance, run `make up`.
+To bring up a test-instance, run `make up` (http://localhost:8082).
 In addition to the included `docker-compose.yml` the mechanism allow for customization using your own file `local-docker-compose.yml`.

 Acknowledgements